 - The HVAC field is perfect for those who like to work with their hands.
 Every day is different and gives a sense of pride when saving the day for customers having issues with their heating or cooling.

-- More HVAC technicians are retiring than entering the field.
-The need is growing for HVAC technicians with strong skills in networking, controls, and electronics.
+- The need is growing for HVAC technicians with strong skills in networking, controls, and electronics.
 Today, HVAC technicians spend more time with handheld technologies than they do with screwdrivers.

 - The HVAC industry is technology-driven, constantly evolving.
 Changing careers within the industry is easy and the skills are transferable.